Subaru Impreza WRX (2007) review

-Hatchback Impreza WRX lags behind its new rivals
+New and more conventional hatchback Impreza WRX lags behind its rivals

 The Subaru Impreza WRX has always lived in the shadow of the full-house STI’s enormous rear wing; a bit softer, a bit slower, a whole lot less exciting.
 Or at least that’s what you might think.
 In fact its muscular (rather than explosive) turbocharged flat-four, supple set-up and more neutral, predictable balance have often meant that the WRX is the quicker, more confidence-inspiring car when a road turns nasty.
 It’s the thinking man’s Impreza.
 At least, it used to be…